Exceeding the 2013 Building Energy Efficiency Standards

 Local jurisdictions wishing to enforce locally adopted energy standards must submit an application with the following materials to the Executive Director: (1) the proposed energy standards, (2) the local jurisdiction’s findings and supporting analyses on the energy savings and cost effectiveness of the proposed energy standards, (3) a statement or finding by the local jurisdiction that the local energy standards will require buildings to be designed to consume no more energy than permitted by Part 6, and (4) any findings, determinations, declarations or reports, including any negative declaration or environmental impact report, required pursuant to the California Environmental Quality Act.

 Local jurisdictions are required to apply to the Energy Commission for approval, documenting the supporting analysis for how the local government has determined that their proposed Standards will save more energy than the current statewide Standards and the basis of the local government’s determination that the local standards are cost-effective.
-Once the Energy Commission staff has verified that the local standards will require buildings to use no more energy than the current statewide Standards and that the documentation requirements in Section 10-106 are met, the application is brought before the full Energy Commission for approval.
+Once the Energy Commission staff has verified that the local standards will require buildings to use no more energy than the current statewide Standards and that the documentation and 60-day public comment period requirements in Section 10-106 are met, the application is brought before the full Energy Commission for approval.

 For questions regarding Local Ordinances or about applications for a local ordinance to exceed the 2013 Standards, contact: